 Each time you workout you should strive to go a little further and have continuous progression in your performance.
 Adding variation is also important to remember, as this pushes your body and makes sure that you train different muscle groups.

 There are several different types of exercises you can do and perform to improve your cardiorespiratory endurance, and also different types of activities.
 Just keep in mind that the best cardiorespiratory workout is one that gets your heart rate up and makes you sweat.
 We have listed some good ideas here:

 Basketball and soccer

-Other benefits of improving your cardiorespiratory endurance:
+Other benefits of improving your Cardiorespiratory Endurance:

 Improving cardiorespiratory endurance is good for your overall health.
 Not only does it enable you to physically perform for longer and at a higher level, but it also has a positive correlation with the health of your heart and a negative correlation with risk factors.
 This means decreasing your risk of heart diseases.
-Also, the risk of high blood pressure and diabetes can be minimized, since you strengthen the health of lungs and heart which altogether has a positive influence on your overall physical wellbeing.
+Also, the risk of high blood pressure and diabetes can be minimized, since you strengthen the health of lungs and heart which altogether has a positive influence on your physical wellbeing.